CJNE/ha-myenergi/README.md

 1. Search for myenergi in [HACS](https://hacs.xyz/).
 2. Install.
 3. Restart Home Assistant.
-4. In the HA UI go to "Configuration" -> "Integrations" click "+" and then search for "myenergi".
+4. In the HA UI, click Settings in the left nav bar, then click "Devices & Services".
+By default you should be viewing the Integrations tab.
+Click "+ Add Integration" button at bottom right and then search for "myenergi".

 ## Manual Installation